There are lots of resources out there on writing self-documenting

 .
 (For example, my version is based upon this

-which is tedious when you have many projects, and also perhaps you don't want
+Makefile, which is tedious when you have many projects, and also perhaps

 We’ll need two things: A Makefile defining the help

-bash alias to include the custom Makefile when calling make
+and a bash alias to include the custom Makefile when calling

-can use any of the existing solutions out there for self-documenting
+.
+You can use any of the existing solutions out there

-my version documents everything except rules prefixed with "." (such as
+rules; my version documents everything except rules prefixed with “.”

 ”.